-Below you will find the story of justice problems in the everyday life of citizens of Niger.
-People told us how the problems affect them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.
+Below you will find the story of justice problems in everyday life of the citizens of Niger.
+People told us how the problems affect them, what they do to resolve them and how they experienced the formal and informal justice system.

-This is the justice story as the people in Niger encounter and feel it.
+This is the justice story as the people in Niger encounter and feels it.

 A legal problem is a problem that takes place in daily life – a dispute, disagreement or grievance for which there is a resolution in the (formal or informal) law.
 It does not matter if the individual sees it as legal or whether she took action to resolve it.